The Oral Examination Process

-Throughout the trip the guide and ranger examiners will busily be taking notes, recording their observations, and marking your score on a numeric scale.
+Throughout the trip the guide and ranger examiners will busily be taking notes, recording their observations, and marking your score on a numeric scale or rubric.
 Sometimes you may be asked to return to the Visitor Center early.
 If this happens, you generally did something so wrong it needs to be corrected.
 If you do make it the whole way around, and most tours are allowed to continue to the end just to see it, then you will be asked to give the examiners about a half hour to compare notes and talk about what they saw.
 This half hour may seem like the longest time you’ve ever waited.

 If you failed, you will be told exactly why and how to fix it.
 You will be allowed to take as much time as necessary to correct the problems, asked to take some more practice runs around the field and perhaps even hook up with a guide willing to help you work on the rough spots.
 You will be provided with written comments from the examiners after the initial oral exam.
 At your convenience, you will be asked to phone in and let them know when you are ready an you will be rescheduled, going through the whole process again.